vygr/ChrysaLisp/doc/ASSIGNMENT.md

 	(assign '(r0 r1 42) '(r1 r2 r3))
 ```

-We wish to assign register r0 to r1 and register r1 to r2.
-Sounds simple
+We wish to assign register r0 to r1 and register r1 to r2 and the constant 42
-enough.
+to r3.
+Sounds simple enough.
 So we just emit:

 ```
 	(vp-cpy-rr r0 r1)